 In the beginning, when the people met in homes, the services and prayer meetings were conducted by the Rev. Donald McDonald, a Church of Scotland minister.
 The congregation remained Church of Scotland until 1934 when a loose alliance was formed with the Brookfield Charge of the Presbyterian Church in Canada.
 In 1938 Glasgow Road officially became a member, along with Brookfield, Hunter River and Hartsville.
 Hartsville withdrew in 1981.

 Music has always played an important role in church worship.
 Up until 1939 there wasn’t any musical instrument in the church.
 The hymns were started by a precentor.
-Today we have an organ and a keyboard.
+Today we have an organ and an electric piano.
 There has been a choir for many years and there is also a Praise Band.
-Evening song services are held occasionally
+Evening song services are held occasionally.

 This Church was built in 1889 on land donated by James Patterson.
 It was officially opened on Jan.
 22, 1890.
 Rev. A.A.
 MacKenzie a minister in Brookfield at the time motivated this building but due to ill health took a couple years off and came back as their minister from 1893 -1895.
 The first minister was Rev. James MacLennon.
 The ceiling was right to the roof.
 It was later lowered to make it easier to heat.
 At this time the pulpit was at the back of the church or what they called the front, by the doors where we come in.
 There were red window panes where the Memorial Stained Glass Windows is now.
 They were placed there by Mr and Mrs Vernon Noye as a Memorial in 1992.
 It had coal stoves and kerosene lamps on the wall.
 In 1919, they had Socials to put in electricity which cost $173.15.
 The light bill for the year was $10.20